North African hedgehog

-The North African hedgehog (Atelerix algirus) or Algerian hedgehog, is a mammal species in the family Erinaceidae native to Algeria, Libya, Malta, Morocco, Spain, and Tunisia.
-Little is known about this hedgehog, even though the most common breed of domesticated hedgehogs is a result of crossing a four-toed hedgehog with a North African hedgehog.
-Because this species of hedgehog is native to Africa, it has been suggested that it was introduced by humans to the other countries where it is now found, including Spain and the Canary Islands.
-Of the four African hedgehog species, the North African hedgehog is the only one of these hedgehogs that occurs outside Africa.
-Because the North African hedgehog has such a wide habitat range and has a seemingly stable population, both in the wild and in the domesticated capacity, it does not appear to currently be at risk.
+The North African hedgehog (Atelerix algirus) or Algerian hedgehog, is a mammal species in the family Erinaceidae native to Morocco, Algeria, Tunisia, Libya, Spain, Malta, and France.
+The most common breed of domesticated hedgehogs is a result of crossing a four-toed hedgehog with a North African hedgehog.

 Description

 The North African hedgehog closely resembles the European hedgehog but there are several distinct differences between the two species.
 The North African hedgehog tends to be smaller than its European counterpart, measuring between 20 and 25 cm long and weighing up to 650 grams.
 However, it is larger than the other African species of hedgehogs and has a longer snout and longer legs, making it a faster runner.
 Its face is light in colour, usually appearing to be white, and the legs and head are brown.
 The underbelly of this animal can vary in colour and is often either brown or white.
 Its ears are highly visible on the head of the animal and are large.
 The body is covered in soft spines, which are mostly white with darker banding.
 It is most distinguishable from physically similar relatives by the lack of spines on the crown of the head, meaning a lack of the widow's peak.

 The species is commonly infested by the hedgehog flea, Archaeopsylla erinacei maura.